 Our class collective worship each week is based on

-This publication should come home with your child every Wednesday.
+"The Wednesday Word."
 It details Sunday's Gospel, connecting home, school and parish.

 The Wednesday Word is now available on line.
 Click here for access.